Some of our FAQs

 Do I have to cater for all of my guests?

 This really depends on your preference.
 As a general rule of thumb, if you are looking to reduce the cost of your cake, you can choose to cater for around 90% of your guests, assuming that some people will want a smaller portion or to share.
+Find out more on my size and serving guide page.

 Can I choose a smaller cake just for the cutting ceremony/display?

-If you think that fewer people will want cake and you want it more as a display or for the cutting ceremony, you can choose to cater for as little as 70% of your guests.
-So if you have a guest list of 100 you can choose a large two-tier or medium three-tier cake that has 70 coffee serves and save 30%, for example.
+If you think that fewer people will want cake and you want it more as a display or for the cutting ceremony, you can choose to cater for as few as 70% of your guests.
+So if you have a guest list of 100, you can choose a large two-tier or medium three-tier cake that has 70 coffee serves and save 30%, for example.
 You can learn more about how many guests to cater for using my cake size and serving guide.

 Can I serve my wedding cake as dessert after the meal?

-If you decide to serve your wedding cake as dessert you will need a full dessert serving for each guest at the wedding meal.
-This will increase the size of your cake significantly and therefore the price.
-However, serving your wedding cake as dessert will save catering fees and will most likely work out cheaper overall.
 Before choosing this option, it is important that you speak to your venue and/or caterer to check that they are willing to portion and serve your cake as dessert and possibly add a side such as berries and ice cream.
 For example, a medium three-tier cake with 80 coffee serves would serve 46 as dessert.
 This will most likely increase the cost of your wedding cake but reduce your catering budget overall.

 We do recommend speaking to your venue and/or caterers before choosing this option as they will have serve your wedding cake as dessert and may have additional charges or considerations.